Fincantieri-STX deal sealed (4)

 27/09/2017

 Lyon, September 27 - Italy and France have reached a deal on Italian group Fincantieri's takeover of the French STX shipyards, Italian government sources said Wednesday.
 Fincantieri will have a 50% stake in the Saint Nazaire shipyard plus an additional 1% loaned to it by the French state for 12 years in the deal reached before Wednesday's Italian-French summit in Lyon, French government sources said, confirming a report in Le Monde.
 France can take back the 1% if Fincantieri does not comply with the deal during those 12 years, they said.
 Fincantieri shares fell 2% on the Milan bourse on news of the deal.
+The deal "is an improvement on the previous one from all standpoints", Italian industry and economy ministry sources said.
+The Italian shipbuilding group "will have direct control of 51% (of the Saint Nazaire shipyards), something not granted in the previous accord which envisaged 48% for Fincantieri and 4% for an Italian financial institution".
+They said the Italian group "will also have the president, managing director and majority on the board via the casting vote".
+The deal sets up the "construction of a world leader in the naval, civil and military sector, through an equal partnership between Italy and France", the sources said.
+The 1% of STX loaned by the French government for 12 years can be revoked for non-compliance with the terms of the deal, the sources noted, saying this provision was already in the previous accord.
 The Trieste-based company had been set to take over the company but the French government exercised pre-emption rights on STX capital in July, blocking the takeover and causing considerable tension with Rome.
 Paris had called on Fincantieri to accept an offer to divide STX's capital 50-50.
 But at the time Rome said it would not accept a deal in which Fincantieri did not have control of STX. photo: Fincantieri CEO Giuseppe Bono

 Le altre notizie